djtroyal/pia-wg/README.md

 # Private Internet Access Wireguard Configuration Generator

-A Python-based WireGuard configuration utility for Private Internet Access using fixed PIA user credentials and region as to not require user interaction.
-This is especially useful as your PIA WireGuard configuration can be refreshed and updated automatically with one command.
 This project was forked from https://github.com/hsand/pia-wg, to which this project owes all its thanks.

+pia-wg is a Python-based WireGuard configuration utility for Private Internet Access.
+This fork has been modified from the original to facilitate automating config generation by using fixed PIA user credentials and region as to not require user interaction.
+It also outputs a fixed config filename to This is especially useful as your PIA WireGuard configuration can be refreshed and updated automatically with one command.

 I find myself needing to regenerate my PIA WireGuard config file every so often when the VPN connection eventually breaks when the VPN endpoints change periodically).
 Generating a new config seems to remedy this issue.